MazamaScience/MazamaTimeSeries/README.md

-The most compact format for time series data collected at fixed locations is a list including two tables. **MazamaTimeSeries** stores time series measurements in a `data` table where each row is a _record_ for a particular UTC timestamp and each column contains data measured by a single sensor (aka "device").
+The most compact format for time series data collected at fixed locations is a list including two tables. **MazamaTimeSeries** stores time series measurements in a `data` table where each row is a _record_ for a particular UTC time stamp and each column contains data measured by a single sensor (aka "device").
 Any time invariant metadata associated with a sensor at a known location (aka a "device-deployment") is stored in a separate `meta` table.
-A unique identifier connects the two tables.
+A unique `deviceDeploymentID` connects the two tables.
-In the language of relational databases, this "normalizes" the database and can greatly reduce the memory and disk space needed to store the data
+In the language of relational databases, this "normalizes" the database and can greatly reduce the disk space and memory needed to store and work with the data.

 ### Single Time Series